-Gunbot's AutoConfig provides fine-grained control over per-pair variables, not only when pairs pass filters (using setPairVariable) but also when they fail them.
-The resetPairVariable action object within an AutoConfig job definition is triggered for each pair that is evaluated by the job but does not meet the criteria of the job's main filters (or filters2, etc.).
-This allows you to explicitly manage the state of non-qualifying pairs.
+Gunbot's AutoConfig can manage per-pair variables when pairs pass filters (setPairVariable) and when they fail (resetPairVariable).
+The resetPairVariable action runs for each evaluated pair that does not meet the job's main filters (or filters2, etc.), letting you update non-qualifying pairs explicitly.

 Nearly every option that follows can be set without editing files by hand.

-When an AutoConfig job (e.g., of type manageOverrides) iterates through a list of pairs defined by pairs.include and pairs.exclude:
+When an AutoConfig job (for example, manageOverrides) iterates through a list of pairs defined by pairs.include and pairs.exclude:

-• For each pair, it evaluates the conditions in the filters (and filters2, etc.) objects.
+- For each pair, it evaluates the conditions in the

-This conditional execution based on filter outcome per pair makes resetPairVariable a precise tool for managing states.
+This per-pair conditional execution makes resetPairVariable a precise tool for managing state.

 {